O'Hara is one of five siblings to graduate from Rider University.

 O’Hara continues, “I received a lot of help from the Career Development and Success Center when it came to enhancing my resume and cover letter.
 My career advisor took the time to meet with me personally, discuss the impactful opportunities I've had at Rider, and then translate that onto paper for employers.”

 The supportive and personalized environment at Rider contributes so heavily to your personal growth that you are prepared for any opportunity after graduation.”

 Despite learning through a pandemic, she embraced resilience as a driver for success.

 “I never would have imagined experiencing college through a pandemic, but that didn't stop me from working hard academically, gaining hands-on experience outside of the classroom through internships, and still giving back to my community through leadership.
 I learned that above all, persistence and positivity are necessary, and it is a holistic view of my Rider experience that has poised me to take the next challenges head-on.”

 She credits Rider for giving her the tools to lead with confidence.

-“Every opportunity I've had [at Rider] has refined a new skill set that will help me meaningfully contribute to the world upon graduation.
+“Every opportunity I've had [at Rider] has refined a skill set that will help me meaningfully contribute to the world.
 Inside the classroom, I learned how to think critically and problem-solve.
 Leadership opportunities in clubs and organizations refined my soft skills, such as time management and teamwork, and taught me the importance of giving back to my community.
-Jobs and internships led me to discover my passion for developing accessible technology, and guided me to pursue graduate education.”
+Jobs and internships led me to discover my passion for developing accessible technology and guided me to pursue graduate education.”

 In fall 2022, O’Hara entered Villanova University on a full scholarship to pursue her master’s degree in software engineering.
 As part of her program, she anticipates working as a teacher or research assistant.
 In the summer before the start of graduate studies, she returned to Vanguard to complete an internship that aligned with her career goal of developing accessible technology.